 Note: The repository must be public.
-If it is not, change it to public by clicking Settings and scrolling down to bottom of the page.
+If it is not, change it to the public by clicking Settings and scrolling down to the bottom of the page.
 Follow the instructions there for making a private repository public.

 Fill the Source section with the following data:

 Set main as the branch, choose /docs in the second dropdown, and click Save.

 We are using the main branch here, but you can use any branch.
 It is advisable to create a separate branch for hosting.

 We can find root and docs in the second dropdown.
 We are selecting docs since we created a docs folder and saved our build output there.

 Once saved, the page will now provide the link to the hosted site.